Skip to content

 4. Option to Include Loans and Hardship Distributions

-SIMPLE plans don’t allow for loans (the ability to borrow funds against your plan) or hardship distributions (the ability to withdraw emergency funds), while 401(k)s allow for both of these features to be included in the plan design.
-So while participants are generally encouraged to not tap into their account early, the ability to do so can understandably be an important option for employees.
+SIMPLE IRA plans don’t allow for loans (the ability to borrow funds against your plan) or hardship distributions (the ability to withdraw emergency funds).
+401(k) plans, on the other hand, allow for both of these features to be included in the plan design.
+So, while participants are generally encouraged to not tap into their account early, the ability to do so can be an important option for employees.

 5. Company Size

-Set up your affordable, flexible retirement plan today.
+Set up your affordable, flexible 401(k) plan with Vestwell.